-Option: Option G - Planning Recommendation Recommendations:
+Option: Option G - Planning Recommendation

--> Areas earmarked for future development are typically compatible with the flood risk and should not significantly impact on existing flood behaviour.
-However, some areas are more sensitive from a flood risk and flood impact perspective and care will need to be exercised if future development or re-development occurs in these areas.

--> It is recommended that DCP-A3 be updated to include controls ensuring that any floor levels for future non-habitable development behind the levees are elevated to at least the level of the 1% AEP flood plus freeboard.
+Recommendation: Areas earmarked for future development are typically compatible with the flood risk and should not significantly impact on existing flood behaviour.
+However, some areas are more sensitive from a flood risk and flood impact perspective and care will need to be exercised if future development or redevelopment occurs in these areas.
+Furthermore, it is recommended that floor levels for future development are elevated to at least the level of the 1% AEP flood.